Baw Baw, Sierra Leone

 Baw Baw is a fishing village around the peninsular in the Western Area Rural District of Sierra Leone.
 The major industry in the village is fishing; and most of its residents are fishermen.
-The village lies in close proximity to the sea and the peninsular beach.
+The village lies close to the sea and the peninsular beach.
 Baw Baw village lies about ten miles west of Freetown.

-The village Of Baw Baw is largely inhabited by the Sherbro people.
-The village is known for its traditional secret society.
+The village of Baw Baw is largely inhabited by the Sherbro people.

 History

 The village of Baw Baw was founded by a group of Sherbro fishermen before colonial era as a settlement for the Sherbro people, who are native to Sierra Leone.
 The word Baw Baw is literally translated as "if you can make it through" in the Sherbro language.